section-engineering-education/engineering-education/content/articles/python-metaclasses-for-metaprogramming/index.md

 ### Introduction
-Metaprogramming is the practice of writing code that manipulates other code. `Metaprogramming` refers to a computer program's capacity to comprehend or regulate itself.
+Metaprogramming is the practice of writing code that manipulates other code.
+It refers to a computer program's capacity to comprehend or regulate itself.
 As a rule of thumb, metaprogramming can be done via decorators and metaclasses.
-For example, python's metaclasses are a kind of class metaprogramming.
+For example, Python's metaclasses are a kind of class metaprogramming.

 The object-oriented programming(OOPS)  concept is essential for Python programming.
 So even if you are not aware of it, you are already using metaprogramming when using OOP.
 Some of the prerequisites include decorators in Python and `OOPS concepts in Python.`